Aptera Motors: Aptera Motors Inc. (2006)

-Zaptera USA and Aptera USA (2012)
+Aptera USA (2012)

 In April 2012, the Chinese automaker Zhejiang Jonway Group purchased the intellectual property of Aptera Motors from creditors, and in May, it announced that it would start manufacturing the 2e at its factory in Shanghai and intended to ship chassis to a small assembly plant, initially employing 15-20 people, that it would set up in Santa Rosa, with sales commencing in early 2013.
 Jonway was a major investor in Zap Jonway, which had been working on electric cars in Santa Rosa since the mid-1990s.
 The company planned to name the US company "Zaptera USA" and it displayed a prototype 2e next to a Zap Jonway car at the Beijing Motor Show.
 However, the close association with Zap was met with protest by electric-car enthusiasts and by May, the company said it would call the company Aptera USA and keep it independent of Zap Jonway.
 The company stated it would manufacture 5000 vehicles by the end of 2012.

 In June 2013, Zaptera USA said it would split into two companies: the existing Jonway-owned Zaptera USA, and an independent Aptera USA; Zaptera would make the all-electric 2e and Aptera would make a gasoline-powered version called the 2g.
 The companies as of June 2013 were still planning on releasing vehicles in early 2014, but provided no further updates by May 2014 and did not manufacture any vehicles by 2019.

-Zaptera, which purchased the intellectual property of Aptera Motors Inc. in 2012, sued Aptera Motors Corp. in 2024 over various alleged intellectual property infringements.
-Some of the allegations relating to trade secrets were dismissed with prejudice in 2025.